-- There was no way I was “letting go” of my five-year-old for 7 hours a day, 5 days a week;
+- There was no way I was “letting go” of my then-five-year-old for 7 hours a day, 5 days a week;

 - I wasn’t satisfied with the school system in general;

 We decided to follow our intuition and were able to sustain the outside pressure.
 And, somewhere along the way, we discovered…

 15 reasons WHY WE LOVE (and continue to) HOMESCHOOL: